RhubarbPHP/Module.BackgroundTasks/docs/index.md

 After the background task has started (triggered by the click of a button for example), the step is changed to the full focus presenter which has already been configured with the full focus presenter.

-The BackgroundTaskFullFocusPresenter will trigger a server side event when the task completes and this will be either as a normal post back, or via an XHR request.
+The BackgroundTaskFullFocus will trigger a server side event when the task completes and this will be either as a normal post back, or via an XHR request.
 It can additionally be configured to redirect to a target URL (e.g. a payment complete page) instead of handling the event directly.

-A BackgroundTaskFullFocusPresenter must be constructed with a view that extends BackgroundTaskFullFocusView as an argument to supply the content for the 'holding' page.
+A BackgroundTaskFullFocus must be constructed with a view that extends BackgroundTaskFullFocusView as an argument to supply the content for the 'holding' page.

 ~~~ php